Hi and welcome to the ADHD Boss website.

 I graduated from Oklahoma State University in 2015.
 I attended college for 5.5 years.
 It took me a LONG time to graduate.

 I even dropped out of college twice.
 Once, because I was pledging a fraternity and got in trouble with alcohol.
-I dropped out of college a second time because I was feeling pretty lost and depressed for one semester.
-I was taking uninteresting classes at the time, my internet businesses weren’t working out, and I didn’t feel like I had any real direction in my life.
+I dropped out of college a second time because I was pretty lost and depressed for one semester.
+I was taking boring classes at the time, my internet businesses weren’t working out, and I didn’t feel like I had any real direction in my life.

 One time, I even considered dropping out of college permanently.
 But, I spoke with a stranger who convinced me to stay in college and graduate.
 I’m still in touch with the guy to this day.

 I eventually graduated from college with a Bachelor of Science in Business Administration, with a focus in Entrepreneurship.

 (I’ve since learned that quitting is a habit, and you should exercise extreme caution before you quit at anything).